-Choosing the Publisher of the Workshop 3.1 Proceedings
+3.1 Publisher of the Workshop Proceedings

-The open access model guarantees high visibility in the research community, usage of published results and hence may lead to a high impact.
-Therefore, we have chosen a journal applying the open access model for publishing the workshop proceedings of Very Large Internet of Things as special issue.
-Furthermore, we attach importance to a journal not asking for transferring copyright but applying the license model.
-Hence, we finally decided to choose the Open Journal of Internet of Things (OJIOT), which is an open access, peerreviewed, academic journal published by RonPub.
-OJIOT distributes its articles under Creative Commons Attribution License, which permits unrestricted use, distribution and reproduction free of charge in any medium, provided that the original work is properly cited.
+The open access model guarantees high visibility in the research community and usage of published results - hence leading to a potentially high impact.
+We have therefore chosen a journal applying the open access model for publishing the workshop proceedings of VLIoT 2018 as special issue.
+Furthermore, we attach importance to a journal not asking for transferring copyright, but applying the license model.
+Hence, we finally decided to choose the Open Journal of Internet of Things $(OJIOT)^2$ , which is an open access, peer-reviewed, academic journal published by RonPub.
+OJIOT distributes its articles under Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction free of charge in any medium, provided that the original work is properly cited.
 Furthermore, by publishing in OJIOT, the papers will be indexed in major scientific indexes and long-term preservation of the articles is ensured by the German National Library.